tnog/clean-testimonials/readme.txt

 == Changelog ==

 = 1.3 =
-* Modified testimonial widget to allow specifying a category if desired when the "random" option is chosen
 * Added "per_page" attribute to [testimonials] shortcode which allows you to specify how many testimonials to display per page.
-EG, [testimonials category="25" per_page="5].
+EG, [testimonials category="25" per_page="5"].
 Default is 2
 * Fixed small PHP warning which could be generated when testimonial pagination is rendered

 = 1.2.5 =